elipski/Udacity_DevOps_Project1/README.md

     ![terrform plan](./terraformPlan.JPG)

-    Varify there are no errors when complete.
+    Verify there are no errors when complete.

 8. Apply Terraform deployment